tmpstpdwn/FloopyBirdy/README.md

 ## Dependencies

 - `python3` is required.
 - `pygame` will be installed automatically if not already installed.
-This may not work on linux distros where the python evironments in externally managed such as arch linux. in those, you have to manually install pygame package.
+This may not work on linux distros where the python environments are externally managed such as arch linux. in those, you have to manually install pygame package.
-- Other packages used are part of the standard library such as
-    - `datetime`
-    - `random`
-    - `os`

 ## Installation